mrdoob/three.js/threejs/lessons/threejs-game.md

 At least at the time I'm writing this article it's probably going to be the longest article on this site.
-It's possible the code here is massively over engineered but as I wrote each new feature I'd run into needed a solution I'm used to from other games I've written.
+It's possible the code here is massively over engineered but as I wrote each new feature I'd run into a problem that needed a solution I'm used to from other games I've written.
 In other words each new solution seemed important so I'll try to show why.
 Of course the smaller your game the less you might need some of the solutions shown here but this is a pretty small game and yet with the complexities of 3D characters many things take more organization than they might with 2D characters.

+As an example if you're making PacMan in 2D, when PacMan turns a corner that happens instantly at 90 degrees.
+There is no in-between step.
+But in a 3D game often we need the character to rotate over several frames.
+That simple change can add a bunch of complexity and require different solutions.

 The majority of the code here will not really be three.js and that's important to note, **three.js is not a game engine**.